 And while semi-transparent paint doesn’t last as long as semi-solid or solid, I wanted the grain of the wood to show and break up the solid white and solid gray.

-I’m excited to show you how the deck and pergola look with the furniture and plants back on it.
+Want to see what the stained deck looks like with all the furniture and plants back on it?
+Click here!